albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 **Introduction**

 Have you heard about Greta Thunberg?
-That *'...very happy young girl looking forward to a bright and wonderful future'.* She is all over the news recently and in my twitter feed.
+That *'...very happy young girl looking forward to a bright and wonderful future'.* She is all over the news and my twtter feed recently.
 Most of those in my digital circle post a lot of her *gifs* as she voice out her advocacies on the main stage of international climate summits.
-A lot seems to be attracted by her sense of purpose and 'wokeness' at a young age.
+A lot seems to be attracted by her sense of purpose and 'woke-ness' at a young age.

 {:refdef: style="text-align: center;"}
 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/greta1.gif" alt="Be like Greta." class="center">